 The Spanish Government has acknowledged that the ideal approach to address these tax challenges would be to find a multilateral, international solution within the Organisation for Economic Co-operation and Development (OECD).
-It also points out that, in line with Spain's position expressed before the OECD, the solution may be to update the notion of a digital permanent establishment in order to allocate the profit derived from the data and the value created by user participation to the source country where those data and users are located.

-Nevertheless, it also notes that, since the adoption and implementation of these agreed measures could take a long time, several countries have taken action by adopting unilateral measures in order to address this problem.
+Nevertheless, the Spanish Government also notes that, since the adoption and implementation of practical measures at the international level is taking a long time, the adoption of a unilateral interim measure is needed to address this problem.